Unsere SNBThemenInvestitionenMethodology

 “Equities are managed on a purely passive basis, whereby broad market indices of advanced and emerging economies are replicated.
 Exchange rate and interest rate risks are managed using derivative instruments such as interest rate swaps, interest rate futures, forward foreign exchange transactions and foreign exchange options.
 In addition, futures on equity indices are used to manage the equity investments.[3]

 Combined with the information on which currencies the SNB invests in (see Currency Allocation of the SNB Foreign Exchange Reserves), we conclude that the SNB mainly tracks the MSCI ACWI or comparable indices of so-called industrialized and emerging countries.
-Due to a lack of data on the exact composition of MSCI ACWI as of June 30, 2024, the weights were taken from the corresponding ETF of BlackRock’s subsidiary iShares, iShares MSCI ACWI ETF.
+Due to a lack of data on the exact composition of MSCI ACWI as of June 30, 2025, the weights were taken from the corresponding ETF of BlackRock’s subsidiary iShares, iShares MSCI ACWI ETF.
+Holdings that are used for cash management within the MSCI ACWI ETF, such as money market instruments, are removed.
+SNB might deviate slightly from the market neutral or MSCI country or currency allocation but there is no public information about such a deviation.
+As SNB focuses on passive broad market indices such deviations are likely not significant.

 3.2.
 Known equity investments of the SNB

-Due to the reporting requirements by the U.S. Securities and Exchange Commission, and UK’s Company House, roughly 76.3% of SNB’s total equity investments are known, (SEC; document 13F)[4].
+Due to reporting requirements by the U.S. Securities and Exchange Commission and the UK’s Companies House, approximately 77.1% of the SNB’s total equity investments are publicly disclosed.[4]
 What is known is the number of shares held by the SNB in the respective companies, their value at a given point in time[5] and the percentage of the total SNB portfolio.
 The latter is central to the present estimation because this value is used to calculate the ratio between MSCI ACWI weighting and SNB portfolio.
-However, since it is calculated by Refinitiv, this stated value only refers to the percentage share of SNB equity investments in a single company in the known part of the total SNB equity portfolio.
-Because this known part comprises around 76.3% of the total SNB equity investments, the values calculated by Refinitiv must be multiplied by 0.763 to obtain the effective share of SNB equity investments in a single company in the total SNB equity portfolio.
+However, since it is calculated by LSEG Workspace, this stated value only refers to the percentage share of SNB equity investments in a single company in the known part of the total SNB equity portfolio.
+Because this known part comprises around 77.1% of the total SNB equity investments, the values calculated by LSEG Workspace must be multiplied by 0.771 to obtain the effective share of SNB equity investments in a single company in the total SNB equity portfolio.

 3.3.
 Currency Allocation of the SNB Foreign Exchange Reserves

-The SNB indicates which part of its foreign exchange reserves it invests in which currencies.
-It invests the majority of its foreign exchange reserves in the currencies of so- called industrialized countries and the share of so-called emerging markets accounts for only a very small proportion (see here).
-The latter are shown only as part of the “Other” category, which comprises just 8%.[6]
-However, since such currencies only account for a small part of this ‘Other’ category,[7] it can be assumed that the SNB holds only very few shares traded on stock exchanges in emerging markets[8] (see Investments in companies traded on two stock exchanges (dual listed)).
-It is important to note that the stated currency allocation of the SNB refers to the total foreign exchange reserves including all asset classes such as bond holdings.
-However, because more than two-thirds of the MSCI ACWI or comparable indices are traded in USD, it can be assumed that the SNB also holds most of its equity investments in USD.
+The SNB discloses the portions of its foreign exchange reserves allocated to different currencies.
+It invests the majority of its foreign exchange reserves in the currencies of so- called industrialized countries and the share of so-called emerging markets accounts for only a small proportion (see here).
+The latter are shown as part of the “Other” category, which comprises 7%.[6]
+It is important to note that the SNB’s stated currency allocation applies to its total foreign exchange reserves, encompassing all asset classes, including bond holdings.

 3.4.
 Share of the SNB’s equity investments

-The SNB indicates the total share of its foreign currency reserves[9] and the part invested in shares[10].
-Based on this we can calculate that the SNB invested around USD 198 bn. in shares as of June 30, 2024.
+The SNB indicates the total share of its foreign currency reserves[9] and the part invested in shares.[10]
+Based on this we can calculate that the SNB invested around USD 223bn. in shares as of June 30, 2025.

 3.5.
 Fossil Fuel Expansionists Data